JK Brake Upgrade Guide: Rotors, Pads & Big Brake Kits

 - Check rotor condition for scoring, cracking, or warping

-- Flush brake fluid every 2 years or 30,000 miles
+- Flush brake fluid every 2 years or 30,000 miles (more frequently if towing or off-roading)

 - Listen for any new noises (grinding, squealing, clicking)